+\textbf{In-domain uncertainty}.
+The aleatoric uncertainty is an indicator of noise inherent in in-domain data.
+It is computed as the average entropy of single models' outputs in an ensemble, as shown in Equation \ref{eq:uncertainty_decomposition}.
+To evaluate the performance of in-domain uncertainty, we computed the average NLL (or RMSE) for single models to measure the similarity between predicted probability distributions and the true probability distributions.

 To evaluate AU uncertainty estimation performance, we computed the NLL values on the AU validation set.
 Besides the NLL values of our single teacher models and single student models, the NLLs values of Temperature scaling (TS) \cite{guo2017calibration} and Monte-Carol Dropout (MC Dropout) \cite{gal2016dropout} were also computed.
-For a fair comparison, we adopted the "test-time cross-validation" in \cite{ashukha2020pitfalls} to compute NLL in TS.
-The optimal temperature was optimized on a randomly-split half of the validation set, and then NLL was evaluated on the other half of the validation set with the optimal temperature.
-For MC Dropout, we averaged the probability outputs of ten forwards passes, where the model weights were sampled randomly for every forward pass from the dropout.
-The NLL values are listed in Table \ref{tab:AU_uncertainty}, where the model architecture is EMENet-V. The validation performances for the EMENet-VA architecture are given in Appendix C.
+For a fair comparison, we adopted the test-time cross-validation in \cite{ashukha2020pitfalls} to compute the NLL in TS.
+The optimal temperature was optimized on a randomly-split half of the validation set.
+The NLL was then evaluated on the other half of the validation set.
+For MC Dropout, we averaged the probability outputs of ten forward passes, where the model weights were sampled randomly for every forward pass from the dropout.

-The results in Table \ref{tab:AU_uncertainty} show that the single student models in the higher generations (\ie., 2, 3 and 4) have better uncertainty estimation performance than TS and MC Dropout.
+Table \ref{tab:AU_uncertainty} shows the NLL values of single models, where the model architecture is EMENet-V. The validation performance for the EMENet-VA architecture is given in Appendix C. Table \ref{tab:AU_uncertainty} shows that the single student models in later generations (\ie., 2, 3 and 4) have better uncertainty estimation performance than TS and MC Dropout.
 When it comes to the averaged NLL values, our method outperforms TS by $10.8\%$ and MC Dropout by $9.5\%$.

 In Table \ref{tab:expr_va}, we list the uncertainty metrics for facial expressions (EXPR), valence and arousal.
 We find that the single student models have better uncertainty performance than TS and MC Dropout for both tasks.
 Our algorithm improves the EXPR NLL by $10.3\%$ when compared with TS and $15.5\%$ when compared with MC Dropout.
 As for valence/arousal RMSE scores, our method outperforms MC Dropout by $7.0\%$/$8.0\%$.